 Process Analysis

-Process Analysis constitute an important part of this dissertation as it helped in understanding the different aspects of the problem which are tried to be solved and while designing the possible solutions described in Chapter 3.
+Process Analysis constitute an important part of this thesis as it helped in understanding the different aspects of the problem which are tried to be solved while designing the possible solutions described in Chapter 3.

 Process Description

-When conducted manually, the process map of whole examination process is explained using a swim lane chart below, with further information about their scope in this dissertation and a rough estimation of required efforts required to automate the sub processes which are not included in the scope.
+When conducted manually, the process map of whole examination process is explained using a swim lane chart below, with further information about their scope in this thesis and a rough estimation of required efforts required to automate the sub processes which are not included in the scope.

 Preparation of question paper by the teacher or instructor.